 Sound coding with the GMT

-The GMT was developed to provide an easily accessible and flexible way to simulate and experiment with new developments in the CI processing chain based on the foundation of AB’s F120 coding strategy and its experimental pre-decessor, SpecRes.
+The GMT was developed to provide an easily accessible and flexible way to simulate and experiment with new developments in the CI processing chain based on the foundation of AB’s F120 coding strategy and its experimental predecessor, SpecRes.
 In this chapter, a brief overview is given and the general structure of the GMT and its use is introduced by describing the sections of the script demo1_SpecRes.m which is delivered with the GMT.
 To follow the explanation in this chapter, it is recommended to open the file demo1_SpecRes.m with in the MATLAB editor.
 Familiarity with the basic concepts of object-oriented programming and their implementation in MATLAB is assumed and will greatly enhance the ability to adapt and generalize from the provided examples.

 Demo